 Finally — for a nutrient deficiency to actually cause nutrient-related hair loss, the deficiency has to be incredibly prolonged, and incredibly severe.
 That’s why nutrition-hair loss studies use subjects from impoverished populations — because they’ve usually suffered a lifetime of malnourishment.

-To summarize: each condition is different in causes (pathology) and appearance (morphology), so we can’t apply treatments in nutrition-related hair loss to pattern hair loss.
+To summarize: each condition is different in its causes and appearance, so we can’t apply treatments in nutrition-related hair loss to pattern hair loss.
 It’s like applying treatments in type I diabetes to type II diabetes.
 While it’s still hair loss (or diabetes), it’s still an apples-to-oranges comparison.

 How Nutritional Supplement Companies Exploit These Definitions